Emergency Dentistry – Garland, TX

 - Brush and floss your teeth every day to keep them strong and free of infection.

-- Visit Orbit Dental for routine checkups and cleanings so we can catch and stop a small problem from turning into an emergency later.
+- Visit Orbit Dental of Garland for routine checkups and cleanings so we can catch and stop a small problem from turning into an emergency later.

 Cost of Treating Dental Emergencies